astrorama/PhosphorosDoc/source/user_manual/tmp/first_steps.rst

 and

-    > $HOME/Phosphoros/Catalogs/COSMOS/...
+    > $HOME/Phosphoros/Catalogs/Challenge2/...

 respectively.

 Auxiliary Data
 --------------

-All other input files are referred to as ``Auxiliary`` data.
+All input files which are not catalogs are referred to as ``Auxiliary`` data.
 They comprise the following types.

 **Filter transmission curves**: characterise the full transmission in the range [0, 1], including the
     telescope optic, the filter itself and the detector efficiency.